 The background and history of Frontier Nursing University started as the Frontier Graduate School of Midwifery, so the focus of the institution has been on educating and supporting the needs of nurse-midwives.
 This pioneering institution is now recognized as a top not-for-profit institution that is dedicated to the advancement and training of midwives and nurses in the United States.
 With its accreditation, level of educational learning, and placement, Frontier Nursing University supports one of the best online nurse-midwifery programs.

 What is a Nurse Midwife?

-Just like with any degree, it’s important that you keep your grades up in nurse midwifery online programs.
+Just like with any degree, it’s important that you keep your grades up in nurse-midwifery online programs.
 Potential employers will be more likely to show an interest in hiring you if you performed at the top of your class.
-The nurse midwife job outlook is great – the number of hospital births attending by certified nurse midwives has been on the rise for the past two years.
-As women, health care providers, and families begin to move toward holistic health care, it’s expected that the field of certified nurse midwifery will continue to grow.
+The nurse-midwife job outlook is great – the number of hospital births attended by certified nurse-midwives has been on the rise for the past two years.
+As women, health care providers, and families begin to move toward holistic health care, it’s expected that the field of certified nurse-midwifery will continue to grow.
 By looking for colleges for midwifery now, you’re staying ahead of the trends in the health care field.
 This can show potential employers that you’ve got your finger on the pulse of what’s coming next in nursing.